madhur02/madhur02/README.md

 🔗 LinkedIn: madhur-jain-a86021105

 ### 🚀 About Me
-I'm a passionate Lead Data Scientist with 12 years of industry experience, specializing in Data Science using Artificial Intelligence, Machine Learning, NLP, and Computer Vision.
+I'm a passionate Data Scientist with 12 years of industry experience, specializing in Data Science using Artificial Intelligence, Machine Learning, NLP, and Computer Vision.
 Currently working at IBM Software Labs on cutting-edge Generative AI research and development.

 ### Programming & Tools